Deltaquarides/2d-game-lab/README.md

-# My 2D JavaScript Game
+# My 2D JavaScript Game from sratch!

 A retro-style platformer inspired by classic Mario games.
 Built using JavaScript and HTML5 Canvas.